-The Shubunkin Goldfish: The is not a beginner fish.
+The Shubunkin Goldfish is not a beginner fish.
 It is a cold-water species that produces enormous waste, needs real filtration, and outgrows most tanks within a year.
 I have kept goldfish in ponds and large tanks for over 25 years.
 Here is the honest care guide most people need before buying one.

 A goldfish in a bowl is not thriving.
 It is slowly suffocating.